Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 1. Go to
 https://gallery.cortanaintelligence.com/Experiment/Retail-Churn-Predictive-Exp-1
 2. Click **Open in Studio** on the right.
 Login as needed.
 3. Choose the region and workspace.
 For region, you should choose the region that your resource group resides.
-You can get the information from table "Azure Resource Group"  For workspace, you should choose the workspace with the name the same as your unique string.
+You can get the information from table "Azure Resource Group".
+For workspace, you should choose the workspace with the name the same as your unique string.
 4. Wait until the experiment is copied
 5. Input database information in the two **Import Data** modules at the top of the experiment.
 Select the module to change its parameters.
-You only need to Change **Database server name**,**Database name**, **User name** and **Password**.
+You only need to change **Database server name**,**Database name**, **User name** and **Password**.
 Use the information you collected in the table  "Azure SQL Data Warehouse".
 Leave the query as it is
 6. Click **Run** at the bottom of the page.
 It takes around three minutes to run the experiment.
-7. Click **Deploy Web Service**  at the bottom of the page,  choose classic web service, and click "Yes" to publish the web service.
+7. Click **Deploy Web Service**  at the bottom of the page,  choose **classic** web service, and click "Yes" to publish the web service.
 This will lead you to the web service page.
-The web service home page can also be found by clicking the ***WEB SERVICES*** button on the left menu once logged in your workspace.
+The web service home page can also be found by clicking the ***WEB SERVICES*** button on the left menu once you log in your workspace.
 8. Copy the ***API key*** from the web service home page and save it to your memo
 9. Click the link ***BATCH EXECUTION*** under the ***API HELP PAGE*** section.
 On the BATCH EXECUTION help page, copy the
 ***Request URI*** under the ***Request*** section and add it to the table below as you will need this information later .
-Copy only the URI part https:… /jobs, ignoring the URI parameters starting with ? .
+Copy only the URI part https:… /jobs, ignoring the URI parameters starting with "?".
+Here is an example of what is should look like: https://ussouthcentral.services.azureml.net/workspaces/xxxx/services/xxxx/jobs

 |**Machine learning Web Service** |      |
 | --------------------------- |--------------------------:|